citp/privacy-policy-historical/g/gr/gro/grownupgeek.com.md

 **I** **P  Addresses In Posts & Comments:**

-In order to ensure personal responsiblity when making posts, all IP address are recorded.
-The IP address of posts made anonymously are visible to members.
+In order to ensure personal responsibility when making posts, all IP address are recorded.
+The IP address of posts made anonymously are visible to some members and moderators.
 If you do not wish for your IP address to be visible, please sign-up for a free account or do not post anonymously.

 ### Cookies, 'Web Beacons' and Visitor Data Tracking